 Automated browser tests, in my case, are often part of continuous integration (CI).
 Failure = no deploy.
 This naturally creates some expectations towards acceptance/end to end testing framework.
 I haven’t found the tool which would meet all requirements although CodeceptJS is close.
 Nevertheless, no matter whether you use Protractor, Nightwatch.js, WebdriverIO, CodeceptJS or anything else based on Selenium you need to set it up and make it talk to the browser.

-Selenium and drivers versions are important as not all drivers can run on any version of Selenium and not all browser versions are compatible with specific driver.
+Selenium and drivers versions are important as not all drivers can run on any version of Selenium and not all browser versions are compatible with the specific driver.

 All following commands should be executed from the root of your project.